comp251/comp251.github.io/_labs/lab1.md

 ---
 layout: default
-title: Lab 1
+title: Lab 1 (due 2/17)
 nav_order: 1
 ---

 Below is the handout for Lab 1.
-Accept the assignment (TBD) on GitHub Classroom to get started!
+[Accept the assignment](https://classroom.github.com/a/5i3G8OKD) on GitHub Classroom to get started!

 # Lab 1 Handout